MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/trusted-vendor-onboarding.md

 ## Allow domains for other Microsoft 365 organizations

-If you approved vendor also uses Microsoft 365, there are additional settings you can configure to manage these domains and create a more integrated experience for your users.
+If your approved vendor also uses Microsoft 365, there are additional settings in Azure AD and Teams that you can configure to manage these domains and create a more integrated experience for your users.

 By adding the vendor organization to Azure AD cross-tenant access settings, you can specify: